 Coda

-Day one roasting with the Melitta AromaRoast was a complete failure.
-The first batch was under-roasted and the second was, to put it mildly, a tad over-roasted.
+Day one of roasting with the Melitta AromaRoast was a complete failure.
+The first batch was under-roasted, and the second was, to put it mildly, a tad over-roasted.
 The next weekend, I struck out in search of the holy grail of getting perfectly roasted coffee.
 Armed with a stopwatch, a notebook, a larger box, and a bucket of water, I was ready to master this roaster.
 However, it was too late.
-The inferno from the previous week toasted the machine.
+The inferno from the previous week had toasted the machine.
 It was dead.
-The important lesson here is don’t leave a roast unattended, especially when it’s a new style of roasting.
+The important lesson here is don’t leave a roast unattended, especially when it’s a new roasting style.

-It really wasn’t this bad, but the coffee and the roaster were ruined.
+It wasn’t this bad, but the coffee and the roaster were ruined.

 Related Resources

-Many home roasters will tell you that you can roast better coffee cheaper and easier with a popcorn popper.
-Once you have mastered the basics and would like to fiddle around with the electronics, search the Usenet (aka Google Groups) for Melitta posts by Ken Mary.
+Many home roasters will tell you that you can roast better coffee cheaply and easily with a popcorn popper.
+Once you have mastered the basics and would like to fiddle with the electronics, search the Usenet (aka Google Groups) for Melitta posts by Ken Mary.